Understanding SR-22 insurance in Iowa

 How much does SR-22 insurance cost in Iowa?

-Filing an SR-22 form doesn't cost much, but the fines and increased insurance rates can be expensive.
-On average, SR-22 insurance in Iowa costs $1,708 per year, but the actual rate depends on the driver and the specific violation.
+While filing an SR-22 form is typically inexpensive, the associated fines and increased insurance rates are costly.
+On average, SR-22 insurance in Iowa is $1,708 but varies significantly based on the driver and infraction.

 Average SR-22 insurance cost in Iowa by violation